PREPARE FOR THE TOEIC LISTENING AND READING TEST

 Are you planning on taking the TOEIC® Listening and Reading test soon?
-With more than 14,000 businesses, organisations and government agencies in more than 160 countries trusting the TOEIC® test, a TOEIC® score is a great addition to any resume.
+With more than 14,000 businesses, organizations and government agencies in more than 160 countries trusting the TOEIC® test, a TOEIC® score is a great addition to any resume.
 Indeed, many test-takers add their scores to their resume to apply for international jobs or graduate from university.
 This two-hour test combines reading and listening skills, and like every test, it can be quite challenging.
 To help you in your preparation, here are 5 tips to prepare for the TOEIC® Listening and Reading test.

 1 – Evaluate your English proficiency level

 Get to know yourself first.
 Before anything else, it is always good to evaluate your English proficiency level to determine which test preparation would be best for you.
-Fortunately, there are many tools that can help.
-For instance, you can take a practice test for free at yourenglishtest.com.

 2 – Practice, a lot!

 As with every test, there is no better way to prepare for the TOEIC test than exercising your English language skills every chance you get.
 Never forget: practice makes perfect.
 There are many ways to practice for the test, so you can easily find online the one that suits you best.
 In addition, many daily habits can also help you improve: listen to music, focus on the lyrics, watch movies and series in English without subtitles.
 Immerse yourself in the language as frequently as possible and in as many ways as possible.
 Remember that the listening part of the test reflects real-life situations, so you should get used to dialogue at conversational speed.

 3 – Get to know the test beforehand